TiddlyWiki/TiddlyWiki5/readme.md

 # Introduction

+Welcome to TiddlyWiki5, a complete rewrite of TiddlyWiki, the reusable non-linear personal web notebook first released in 2004.

+TiddlyWiki5 is an interactive wiki written in JavaScript to run in the browser or under node.js.
+For full documentation, see the finished build at http://tiddlywiki.com/tiddlywiki5/.

-This is an attempt to modernise TiddlyWiki's build system, which has been based on tools written in Ruby called Cook and Ginsu (see https://github.com/TiddlyWiki/cooker for details).
-They were first written in 2006 and have been heavily hacked since then.
+This iteration of the project started as an attempt to modernise TiddlyWiki's old and quirky build system.
+It had been based on tools from 2006 written in Ruby called Cook and Ginsu and heavily hacked since then (see https://github.com/TiddlyWiki/cooker for details).

-This new version is written in JavaScript for node.js, so that it can share code with TiddlyWiki itself.

 The original goal was to achieve byte-for-byte compatibility with the old tools.
-However, so many bugs have been discovered in the old tools that the new goal is to achieve byte-for-byte compatibility with TiddlyWiki itself when it saves changes.
+However, so many bugs have been discovered in the old tools that the revised goal became to achieve byte-for-byte compatibility with TiddlyWiki itself when it saves changes.

 # Usage